NajibPro/sudoku-game-and-solver/README.md

 ## Sudoku game + Sudoku solver:

-Either you want to play sudoku or you want find a solution to a sudoku problem, this is the best place -> https://sudoku-game-and-solver.netlify.app/
+Either you want to play sudoku or you want find solutions to sudoku problems, this is the best place -> https://sudoku-game-and-solver.netlify.app/

 ## To run it locally: